Was this page helpful?

 By default the query is unpaged and might cause heavy load on the cluster.

-In such cases set a page size and use paged query instead.\When page size is set,
+In such cases use paged query instead.\

-As the first argument Session::query
+As the first argument Session::query_unpaged

 takes anything implementing Into<Query>